fredericbonnet/helena/docs/pages/helena-dialect/commands/module.md

 module ?name? body
 ```

-The `module` command creates a new command that will execute a script
+The `module` command creates a new command that will encapsulate an
-in its own isolated root scope.
+isolated root scope.

 ## <a id="module-specifications"></a>Specifications